rsdoiel/mkpage/README.md

 *mkpage* support three content formats

-+ text/plain (e.g. "text:" when specifying strings, any file extension except ".md", and ".json")
++ text/plain (e.g. "text:" when specifying strings and any file expect those having the extension ".md" or ".json")
 + text/markdown (e.g. "markdown:" when specifying strings, file extension ".md")
 + application/json (e.g. "json:" when specifying strings, file extension ".json")

-It also supports three content sources
+It also supports three data sources

 + an explicit string (prefixed with a hint, e.g. "text:", "markdown:", "json:")
-+ a filepath
++ a filepath and filename
 + a URL

-## Templates

-*mkpage* template engine is the Go [text/template](https://golang.org/pkg/text/template/) package.
-Other template systems could be implemented but I'm keeping the experiment simple at this point.
+Content type is evaluate and if necessary transformed before going into the Go text/template.

 ## A note about Markdown dialect